E-girls: 2014–2015: Individual activities, Colorful Pop, E.G. Time, line-up changes and further work

 On 1 January 2015 (New Year's Day), the band released the physical editions of E.G. Time.
 The record was commercially success, becoming their third number one on the Oricon charts.
 However, on 27 January, the staff at LDH announced a new line-up system titled the E-girls Pyramid, which showed each member in the band and their respective sub-groups.
-With that said, six of the then-remaining 26-members were moved out of E-girls and into either the yet-to-debut groups Rabbits and Bunnies for further training; Yuzuna Takebe, the youngest singer in E-girls, was removed from the line-up and placed in Rabbits.
+With that said, six of the then-remaining 26 members were moved out of E-girls and into either the yet-to-debut groups Rabbits and Bunnies for further training; Yuzuna Takebe, the youngest singer in E-girls, was removed from the line-up and placed in Rabbits.
 After this, the girls held their second nationwide tour titled "Colorful World" between February and March.
 With the new line-up set, E-girls started recording new material for their new album by promoting the single "Anniversary!!".
-Dream member Ami announced her solo debut, con-curring with the activities in E-girls and Dream.
+Dream member Ami announced her solo debut, concurring with the activities in E-girls and Dream.
 In October that year, it was confirmed via LDH that Dream member Erie Abe would graduate from being a performer and singer to become a disc jockey for some of the group's future releases and live performances.
-That same month, Flower member Kyoka Ichiki announced her leave from both groups; this made Flower a six-member unit, and left Reina Washio the only remaining vocalist in the group.
+That same month, Flower member Kyoka Ichiki announced her departure from both groups; this made Flower a six-member unit, and left Reina Washio the only remaining vocalist in the group.

 Because of Ichiki's departure, LDH re-added ex-Rabbits' member Yuzuna Takebe to E-girls, but only attributed as a performer until the following year.
 Once again, the group was invited to their third appearance at Kōhaku, where they performed their single "Dance Dance Dance" as well as another year-end special on Japan's CDTV where they revealed a new song from their then-upcoming greatest hits album E.G. Smile: E-girls Best, titled "Dance With Me Now!".
 The single premiered as a promotional recording and achieved success on the Japan Hot 100 chart.
 It was their last release within 2015.